 For decades the Omega Speedmaster has embodied the essence of auto racing and held a coveted spot at the forefront of racing-inspired watches.
-What makes it so special?
+But, what makes it so special?
 Let’s trace the evolution of this quintessential racing watch.

 Omega Speedmaster, It Was Part of a Trilogy

-When we first met the Omega Speedmaster in 1957 it was not alone, launched in conjunction with the Seamaster 300 CK 2913 dive watch, and the Railmaster CK 2914, which had antimagnetic properties for train travel.
+When we first met the Omega Speedmaster in 1957, it was not alone; it was launched in conjunction with the Seamaster 300 CK 2913 dive watch, and the Railmaster CK 2914, which had antimagnetic properties for train travel.

 In the 1950s, Omega was the official timekeeper of the Olympic Games and so stopwatch chronograph functions were high on their list of priorities.
 It was only natural that the very first Speedmaster (ref.
 CK2915) had a triple-register chronograph design that’s remarkably similar to the Speedmasters produced today.
 Dubbed the “Broad Arrow” for its hour hand, this ode to classic Italian auto racing was only in production for three years, making it popular with collectors today.

 Omega Speedmaster Moon Madness Takes Hold in the 60s

 We got a few more similar versions of the Speedmaster in the late 1950s and early 60s.
 Omega started putting “Professional” on the dials in the summer of 1965, during one of the watch’s most notable periods in the midst of the Space Race.

 So much has been said about the Omega Speedmaster and its association with space missions.
 A Speedmaster, famously called the “Moonwatch,” was worn by astronaut Walter Schirra on the Sigma 7 launch in 1962 and one went along for the first lunar landing in 1969.
 The watch continued its association with NASA during the decades that followed.